-For 202 PRAC Projects converting assistance to PBRA, 24 CFR part 880 ("Section 8 Housing Assistance Payments Program for New Construction"), as modified and as published in Appendix I of this Notice, the site and neighborhood standards in Appendix III of this Notice, and applicable standing and subsequent Office of Housing guidance190 will apply, except for the provisions listed below.
+For 202 PRAC Projects converting assistance to PBRA, 24 CFR part 880 ("Section 8 Housing Assistance Payments Program for New Construction"), as modified and as published in Appendix I of this Notice, the site and neighborhood standards in Appendix III of this Notice, and applicable standing and subsequent Office of Housing guidance will apply, except for the provisions listed below.
 Where applicable, reference is made to the affected statute and/or regulation.

 - A. Initiation of Contract.
 The HAP effective date will typically be the first day of the month, that begins at least 30 days after all closing conditions have been satisfied and documents executed and recorded, as applicable.
 For example, for a closing that occurs on May 28th, a HAP effective date will typically be July 1.
 This timing will enable a smooth transition from vouchering for payments under the PRAC to vouchering under the new HAP. - B. Length of Contract.
 Pursuant to the RAD statute, Covered Projects shall have an initial HAP Contract term of 20 years.
 Accordingly, section 8(d)(2)(A) of the Act, which establishes a maximum term of 15 years for "an existing structure," does not apply.
 Additionally, 24 CFR § 880.502, which imposes maximum contract terms for New Construction Projects consistent with statutory authority that was repealed in 1983, does not apply. - C. Mandatory Contract Renewal.
 Pursuant to the RAD Statute, after the initial term of the HAP Contract, the HAP Contract is eligible for renewal under section 524 of MAHRAA, subject to the terms and conditions applicable at the time of renewal and the availability of appropriations for each year of such renewal.
 By choosing to participate in RAD, the Project Owner agrees to accept each offer to renew the HAP contract during the term of the Elderly Housing Use Agreement so that any renewal of the HAP contract could expire no earlier than the expiration of the Elderly Housing Use Agreement, but not to exceed a term of 20 years for any given renewal.
-191 The renewal contract(s) shall be for the prescribed number and mix
+The renewal contract(s) shall be for the prescribed number and mix of units but may, upon request of the Project Owner and subject to HUD approval, be on one or more transfer of assistance sites in lieu of the project site associated with the expiring

-190 Examples of Office of Housing guidance include handbooks such as "Occupancy Requirements of Subsidized Multifamily Housing Programs" (4350.3) and "Multifamily Asset Management and Project Servicing" (4350.1).
-191 For example, if the Elderly Housing Use Agreement required a minimum affordability period of 39 years, the HUD and Project Owner would enter into an initial 20 year HAP contract and, because the Elderly Housing Use Agreement would still be in effect at the end of the 20 year term, at the end of the term, HUD would offer and a Project Owner must request a contract renewal covering at least 19 additional years.
+&lt;sup>190 Examples of Office of Housing guidance include handbooks such as "Occupancy Requirements of Subsidized Multifamily Housing Programs" (4350.3) and "Multifamily Asset Management and Project Servicing" (4350.1).
+For example, if the Elderly Housing Use Agreement required a minimum affordability period of 39 years, the HUD and Project Owner would enter into an initial 20 year HAP contract and, because the Elderly Housing Use Agreement would still be in effect at the end of the 20 year term, at the end of the term, HUD would offer and a Project Owner must request a contract renewal covering at least 19 additional years.